01 of 24

 Fake Chinese Iron and Bronze Artifacts

 One of the most amusing ironies in this Chinese counterfeiting business is that these counterfeiters make and sell a vast number of fake Chinese antiquities.
 This is ironic because genuine Chinese antiquities are very common in China.
 Farmers find them in their fields every season.
 Graveyards have been found that contain literally millions upon millions of ancient Chinese coins and artifacts.
 However, the penalty for exporting these genuine cultural heritage items can be death, but the penalty for exporting replicas is only that you have to pay your business profit taxes like everyone else.Continue to 19 of 24 below.

 Fake Chinese Antiquities

-In the batch of photos, my sources provided, there were a couple of dozen images that depicted the fake antiquities and art objects that this counterfeiting ring is producing.
-Since my focus is on covering coins and other numismatic items, I must limit the number of non-coin related photos I provide, but I did want to include a couple just to show the broad scope of this counterfeiting operation.
-These items might look like they were dug up from thousand-year-old graves, but my sources assure me they were just made last week.Continue to 20 of 24 below.
+This photo features a couple of dozen images that depicted the fake antiquities and art objects that this counterfeiting ring is producing.
+Although these items might look like they were dug up from thousand-year-old graves, they were just made last week.Continue to 20 of 24 below.

 20 of 24